What Are Ratio Analysis Types?

 #5 – Earning Ratios

-This ratio analysis type speaks about the returns that the company generates for its shareholders or investors.
+This ratio analysis type speaks about the company’s returns for its shareholders or investors.

 Earnings Per Share

 Earnings Per ShareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is. represents the monetary valueMonetary ValueMonetary value refers to the value of a product or service measured in terms of money. of the earnings of each shareholder.
 It is one of the major components looked at by the analyst while investing in equity marketsEquity MarketsAn equity market is a platform that enables the companies to issue their securities to the investors; it also facilitates the further exchange of these stocks between the buyers and sellers.
 It comprises various stock exchanges like New York Stock Exchange (NYSE)..